Iranian gets life in prison in Sweden for 1980s crimes

 Due to that order, a large number of prisoners were executed in the Gohardasht prison between July 30 and Aug.
 16, 1988, the Swedish prosecutors said.

-Judge Tomas Zander said that Noury had claimed that the evidence against him had (been) fabricated” by the Mujahedin who “wrongly accused him of participating in a fabricated course of events for political gains.”
+Judge Tomas Zander said Noury had claimed the evidence against him had been “fabricated” by the Mujahedeen who “wrongly accused him of participating in a fabricated course of events for political gains.”

 “However, nothing substantial has emerged which gives the court reason to question the investigation’s reliability and robustness,” Zander said.